crimacode/crimacode/README.md

-Machine Learning and Software Library
+Machine Learning and Software Engineering Library

-Libraries to install on your pc to use the crimacode library
+Libraries to install on your pc to use crimacode

-pip install sklearn
-pip install pandas
+pip install sklearn, pandas